 - Add carrots, celery, and garlic.
 Sprinkle a ½ teaspoon of salt over the veggies.
 Cook, stirring occasionally, for 5 minutes.

 - Add chicken thighs to the pot.
 Sprinkle with 1 teaspoon of salt and Italian seasoning.
 Pour broth in and bring up to a simmer.

 - Add quinoa and beans.
 Stir, cover pot and cook at a low simmer for 20 minutes or until chicken is no longer pink in the middle.

 - Once cooked through, use tongs to remove chicken from pot and place on a plate to cool slightly.

-- Stir peas, corn, and balsamic vinegar into the soup.
+- Stir peas, corn, and 1 tablespoon balsamic vinegar (if using) into the soup.
 Let simmer for about 5 minutes.

 - When cool enough to handle, carefully cut or shred chicken into bite-sized pieces.
 Add back to the pot.
-Taste the soup then season with additional salt and pepper as needed.
+Taste the soup then season with additional salt, pepper and another tablespoon of vinegar as needed.
 Serve warm.Allow leftovers to cool completely before storing in fridge for up to 3 days.
 Note: As the soup sit, the quinoa will absorb more liquid so stir in the additional cup of broth (or more) as needed.
 Be sure to taste and re-season the soup after adding more liquid.